Recent updates (April 2017)

 For the Contiki comunity: our paper about the lessons learned when using Contiki for the SPHERE 100-home IoT deployment.

 I'm a research associate at University of Bristol, Department of Electrical and Electronic Engineering.
 My scientific interests center around experimental research and software engineering for the Internet of Things.

 In Bristol I'm participating in the SPHERE project, which attempts to bridge IoT and digital healthcare.

 Previously I've been a researcher at SICS Swedish ICT (now RISE SICS) and Uppsala University.
-In SICS I was a member of the Networked Embedded Systems Group and participated in bringing the IEEE 802.15.4e TSCH channel-hopping MAC protocol to the Contiki operating system.
+In SICS I was a member of the Networked Embedded Systems Group and participated in bringing the IEEE 802.15.4 TSCH protocol to the Contiki operating system.